covid-19-impact-lab/utilities/docs/source/how_to_update_dashboard_data.rst

-How to Update the Dashboard Data
+How to update the dashboard data
 ================================

 Maps & Group Differences
 ------------------------

-Currently, the Maps and Group Differences tabs rely on the same data source, therefore they will be updated together.
-To update these tabs you need to:
+Currently, the Maps and Group Differences Tabs rely on the same data source, therefore they will be updated together.
+To update these Tabs you need to:

 - Include the new variables/remove the old variables from `group_info.csv` and `data_description.csv` in `utilities/dashboard/liss`.
-  The former file is the most important because it determines which variables will be included in the tabs.
+  The former file is the most important because it determines which variables will be included in the Tabs.
 The latter provides descriptions for the variables in the source data.
 Please adhere to the format of the existing files when adding new variables.
 - Update `data_functions.py`, again in `utilities/dashboard/liss`.